GurungDhiraj/SNHU-System-Analysis-and-Design/README.md

     •CS-30419: Create interactive graphics applications that respond to input devices •CS-30420: Develop a fully formed three-dimensional project that meets project requirements

-    •CS-30404: Explain the principles, methods, and techniques of systems development •CS-30405: Create various system models through the application of appropriate tools •COM-20257: Present and articulate technical concepts to nontechnical audiences

 ## <ins>**Questions:**<ins>
 - Briefly summarize the DriverPass project.
 Who was the client?
     -	DriverPass is a company that wants to create a learning management system for students applying for their driving license exam.
 They want users to be able to take practice tests online, book in-person driving training online, have different training packages, and allow students to keep track of their own personal progress.
 There were more requirements that DriverPass wanted for this project.